 I travel the world talking to farm and garden groups about why this is important.
 I have made trips to the Czech Republic (shortly after end of the Soviet Bloc), to Belarus (in 2013).
-This September will be doing a lecture tour in China’s Sichuan and Yunnan provinces and visiting research and botanic gardens.
+In September 2015, I did a lecture tour in China’s Sichuan and Yunnan provinces and visited a number of research and botanic gardens.

 So, why should you be growing your own food?
 Well, there at least seven reasons that pop to mind right off and we have listed them for you on a page we think aptly titled: Why Bother?